Deborah Arnesen: Media career

 Arnesen is the host of The Attitude on WNHN 94.7FM in New Hampshire.
 She has also made several appearances on C-SPAN.

 Personal life

-Arnesen has two daughters, Melissa Arnesen-Trunzo (born 1983) and Kirsten Arnesen-Trunzo (born 1985) from her relationship with Thomas Trunzo.
+Arnesen has two daughters, Melissa Arnesen-Trunzo (born 1982) and Kirsten Arnesen-Trunzo (born 1984) from her marriage to Thomas Trunzo.
+They divorced in 2000.
 She met Martin J. Capodice in 2000 and married him in 2002.
 He died in 2013.

+Currently she runs a B&B (booked through AirBNB) across the street from the Christa McCauliffe school.
+One of the rooms has a plaque in it where a former Democratic president slept.